veshitala/portfolio-acloud-guru/README.md

 This is my professional portfolio using reactJS and aws

 it is awesome to work with acloudguru

+## Technology used
+1.Html ,css ,javascript
+2.reactJS
+3.aws
+4.git
+5.many other micro services